Skip to main content Accessibility information

 Non-compliance with the accessibility regulations

 The following issues are raised through our accessibility tracking system.
-They are listed together with the relevant WCAG 2.1 AA success criteria the problem fails on and when we can fix them.
+They are listed together with the relevant WCAG 2.2 A and AA success criteria the problem fails on and, where applicable, our planned approach to resolving them.

 PDFs and other documents